iolivia/iolivia.me/src/pages/posts/entity-component-system-explained/index.md

 * **person** which has Position, Image and Person
 * **tennis court** which has Position, Sprite and TennisCourt

-I created a util file who's sole responsibility is to create these entities.
+I created a util file whose sole responsibility is to create these entities.
 Eventually I can replace this file with a json config to make it easier to change.

 ```rust
 // world_factory.rs